READ BELOW FOR MORE INFO

 Thus learning how to keep that bead at precisely the right size is crucial when learning to control your watercolor.

-And that is the brief explanation of how to paint the perfect flat wash.
 Once you’ve practice this technique try playing around with different shapes other than the ordinary rectangle form.
 This is great for practicing but in all honestly you rarely paint a rectangle block in an illustration.
 Learning how to manipulate shapes with this technique is gonna be your next priority.

 That’s all for this lesson, as always ya’ll it’s been a pleasure and I will see you next time.